 1. Fund research to enable informed decision-making on pesticides potential to leach into the water supply.
-Completion Date: Ongoing.
+Completion Date: On-going.

-To enhance the pesticide regulatory program through effective program management.
+To enhance the pesticide regulatory program through effective program management and data collection.

 - 1. To achieve a 90% compliance rate with pesticide distribution and use requirements.
 Completion date: On-going. - 2.
 To identify activity areas not achieving 90% compliance, identify reason for non-compliance and determine actions recommended to attain better compliance rates.
-Completion Date: On-going
+Completion Date: On-going.